How To Properly Wrap Cables

 Where do cable wraps come in handy?

 - When organizing wires in and out of your computer, a cable wrap can be the perfect solution to make everything neater and more controlled.
-Depending on the extent of your computer set-up and the amount of cords you have, a ¼ or ½ inch cable wrap should do the trick.
+Depending on the extent of your computer set-up and the number of cords you have, a ¼ or ½ inch cable wrap should do the trick.
 No need for fancy or expensive materials either, the standard polyethylene will suit your needs perfectly.

 - Machine shops and assembly lines can be very dangerous, so it’s never a good idea to have hoses or cables dragging on the floor.
 An automated robotic scenario is a good example of where this might happen.
 A cable wrap protects the cables or hoses and prevents them from chaffing, dragging, or snagging.
-A standard 1 inch polyethylene wrap works nicely in a shop environment.
+A standard 1-inch polyethylene wrap works nicely in a shop environment.

 - Airplanes often employ fire-resistant ¼ or ½ inch wraps around the engine area to keep wires organized and away from any potential dangers.
 These wraps are typically made of PTFE.